Note

 - The required permissions are prefilled for Key permissions and Secret permissions.

-- If your VM is encrypted using BEK only, remove the selection for Key permissions since you only need permissions for secrets.
+- If your VM is encrypted by using BEK only, remove the selection for Key permissions because you need permissions only for secrets.

 Select Save to provide Azure Backup with the permissions.

-You can also set the access policy using PowerShell or CLI.
+You can also set the access policy by using PowerShell or the Azure CLI.

 If you run into any issues, review these articles: